-BOK Nominee Shin Says Inflation Is Top Policy Risk, Pushes Won Internationalization
+BOK Nominee Shin Says Inflation Is Top Policy Risk, Pledges Won Internationalization

 Summary

-- Shin said heightened inflation pressure following the Middle East war is the biggest monetary policy risk.
+- Governor nominee Shin Hyun-song said heightened inflation pressure after the war in the Middle East is the biggest monetary policy risk.

-- He said he would pursue macroeconomic stability, the internationalization of the won, and the development of a future monetary ecosystem as key priorities in his first year.
+- Shin said he would pursue macroeconomic stability, the internationalization of the won, and a reduction in the share of foreign-currency assets as key priorities early in his term.

 Forecast Trend Report by Period

-In written answers submitted to the National Assembly on June 13 ahead of his confirmation hearing, Shin was asked which of inflation, growth, financial stability and the exchange rate posed the biggest monetary policy risk.
-He wrote that “the most important risk to consider in future base-rate decisions is, above all, the heightened inflation pressure following the war in the Middle East.”
-The response indicates that price stability would take precedence over supporting growth.
+In written answers submitted to the National Assembly for his confirmation hearing on April 13, Shin was asked which posed the greatest policy risk among inflation, growth, financial stability and the exchange rate.
+He wrote that the main risk to consider in future benchmark-rate decisions is "above all, the heightened inflation pressure following the war in the Middle East."
+The response indicates price stability would take precedence over supporting growth.

-Shin also addressed criticism from some quarters that he is a “pragmatic hawk.”
-He said that characterization arose from a 2022 interview in which he said “it is better to overreact than to respond too passively.”
-With inflation in major economies running at 9% to 10% at the time, he said he was arguing for a forceful response under those conditions, not the same approach in every situation.
+Shin also pushed back against characterizations of him as a "practical hawk."
+He said that assessment appears to stem from his 2022 interview remark that "it is better to overreact than to underreact."
+At the time, inflation in major economies had reached 9% to 10%, and he said he was arguing for a forceful response under those conditions, not for applying the same approach in every situation.

-As core priorities for his first year in office, Shin listed stabilizing the macroeconomy, internationalizing the won, building a future monetary ecosystem in line with digital-finance innovation, analyzing structural reform tasks and offering policy recommendations, and strengthening the BOK’s organizational capabilities.
-He said he would seek to expand the won’s global use by improving access to the currency and to Korea’s capital markets.
-He also pledged to preserve trust in money and enhance the currency’s value.
+As core priorities for his first year in office, Shin listed macroeconomic stability, internationalization of the won, development of a future monetary ecosystem in step with digital-finance innovation, analysis of structural reform tasks and policy recommendations, and strengthening the BOK's organizational capacity.
+He said he would improve access to the won and South Korea's capital markets to increase the currency's international use.
+He also pledged to preserve confidence in the currency and enhance its value.

-Asked which example of central-bank crisis management South Korea should study, Shin pointed to the 2023 Silicon Valley Bank episode in the US.
-After news of the bank’s large bond losses spread on social media and sparked what he described as the world’s first digital bank run, the Federal Reserve moved to guarantee all deposits.
-The episode has important implications for South Korea, where mobile and internet banking use is high, he said.
+As a crisis-response case from overseas central banks that South Korea could learn from, Shin pointed to the 2023 Silicon Valley Bank episode in the US.
+After news of the bank's large bond losses spread through social media and triggered what he described as the world's first "digital bank run," the Fed moved to guarantee all deposits.
+Shin said the case offers important lessons for South Korea, where mobile and internet banking usage is high.

-On the prospect of a war-related supplementary budget, Shin said such a package would raise this year’s growth rate by about 0.2 percentage point.
+On the possibility of a war-related supplementary budget, Shin said such a package would lift this year's economic growth by about 0.2 percentage point.

-Addressing controversy over his foreign-exchange assets, Shin said he had sold a substantial portion of his foreign-currency-denominated financial assets and plans to gradually reduce the share of those holdings.
+Addressing controversy over his foreign-exchange assets, Shin said he had sold a substantial portion of his foreign-currency-denominated financial assets and plans to reduce the share of those holdings over time.

-Shim Sung-mi, Jung Young-hyo and Choi Hyung-chang, Korea Economic Daily reporters smshim@hankyung.com
+Shim Sung-mi / Chung Young-hyo / Choi Hyung-chang, Korea Economic Daily reporters smshim@hankyung.com

 Korea Economic Daily